albertinopadin/CGoL/README.md

 # CGoL
-Conway's Game of Life implemented in C
+Conway's Game of Life implemented in C++